 Ironically it was he’s bad luck that give him the opportunity of an important discovery.
 31. January 1856 he missed the ship that should bring him to Sulawesi.
 For 4 months he was “trapped” in Singapore, until he decided to take a detour by passing on the islands of Bali and Lombok.

-n if the two islands are separated only by a 30 kilometres broad sea passage, the species of animals found differ considerably, dominated by one side by tigers, rhinoceros, primates and on the other side by kangaroos, koalas and birds of paradise.
+On these two islands he noted something important; even if the two islands are separated only by a 30 kilometres broad sea passage, the species of animals found differ considerably, dominated by one side by tigers, rhinoceros, primates and on the other side by kangaroos, koalas and birds of paradise.
 He will describe these two regions in his paper “On the Zoological Geography of the Malay Archipelago” (1859), separating the west ndio-malayan from the east austro-malayan region.“This islands differ far more from each then another in their birds and quadrupeds then do England and Japan, broths of which features animals common on the Eurasian landmass.”

 Even if Wallace couldn’t know about the regional tectonics of Indonesia, nor the changes in sea level, he argued that “Such facts can be only explained by great changes of the earth surface."